-EMIR requires entities that enter into any form of derivative contract, including interest rate, foreign exchange, equity, credit and commodity derivatives, to:
+EMIR requires entities that enter into derivative contracts, including interest rate, foreign exchange, equity, credit and commodity derivatives, to:

-- report every derivative contract that they enter into to a trade repository
+- report derivative contracts that they enter into to a trade repository,

-- implement new risk management standards, including operational processes and margining, for all bilateral over-the-counter (OTC) derivatives, ie trades that are not cleared by a CCP
+- implement risk management standards, including operational processes and margining, for bilateral over-the-counter (OTC) derivatives, ie trades that are not cleared by a CCP

 - clear, via a CCP, those OTC derivatives subject to a mandatory clearing obligation

 EMIR has been amended by Regulation (EU) No 2019/834 of the European Parliament and of the Council of 20 May 2019 in the context of the European Commission’s Regulatory Fitness and Performance Programme (REFIT).
 We use 'EMIR REFIT' to refer to the new text of EMIR as amended.